08.01.2025

 Summary

-In March 2024 the EU published a regulation that will make instant payments fully available in euros to consumers and businesses in the EU and EEA countries.
-The new rules will come into force after a transition period.
-Banks have to act now!
+In March 2024 the EU published a regulation that makes instant payments fully available in euros to consumers and businesses in the EU and EEA countries.
+The new rules came into force on January 9, 2025 for incoming IP.

 The Swiss National Bank wants to do all that is needed for instant payment to become the new normal in Switzerland.
-This requires the expansion of the technical infrastructure and the participation of the banks in the new process.
-By 2026 at the latest, instant payment will allow bank customers to transfer money from their bank account to another account in Switzerland within seconds.
+This required the expansion of the technical infrastructure and the participation of the banks in the new process.
+Since August 20, 2024, Swiss banks are able to receive instant payments from other Swiss banks.
+Smaller banks which process less than 500,000 transfers per year have until the end of 2026 to get set up.

 These might be of interest to you